Meiftie/Meiftie/README.md

 - 👋 Hi, I’m @Meiftie
-- 👀 I’m interested in working in GitHub
+- 👀 I’m interested in working in GitHub and illustration.
-- 🌱 I’m currently learning CSS and HTML
+- 🌱 I’m currently learning Figma, Unity,CSS and HTML.
 - 💞️ I’m looking to collaborate on new projects
 - 📫 How to reach me :thasilverling@gmail.com